stonedtroll/shadows-and-secrets/README.md

 ### Health
 - **Health Arc**: A visual gauge of an actor’s current and temporary health.
 For tokens not owned by the player, accuracy depends on the controlled token’s passive perception.

+### Tracking Reference Number
+- **Tally-Ho**: Assign all non-friendly tokens a unique three-digit TRN prefixed by Contact, Bogey, or Bandit based on their disposition (secret, neutral, or hostile).
+For example:

+“Tally-Ho!
+Bandits at 2 o’clock.
+Engaging with Fireball: Bandit 067, 089, 075, 066, and 033.”

 <p align=center>
     <img alt="Health Arc" src="assets/images/documentation/health-arc.png" />
 </p>